JunaidZulfiqar07/DAY-11-AI-Research-Assistant/README.md

 Researching a topic manually often requires visiting multiple websites, collecting information, comparing sources, and organizing the findings.

-The **AI Research Assistant** automates this process.
+The **AI Research Assistant** automates this entire process.

 The user simply enters a research question.
-The system generates focused search queries, searches the web, collects relevant information, analyzes the results using AI, and presents the final research report through a clean web interface.
+The system generates focused search queries, searches the web using the **Tavily Search API**, collects relevant information, analyzes the results using AI, and presents the final research report through a clean and responsive web interface.

 This project was built as **Day 11 of my 30 Days AI Automation Challenge**.